 Perform 3 sets of 5 pop up to tuck jump.

-Lateral Jump to Tuck Jump
+Lateral Jump to Tuck Jump to Broad Jump

 Perform 3 sets of 12 total jumps.

-Triple Broad Jump
+Triple Broad Jumps

 For this triple jump plyometrics exercise, stand with feet hip-width apart with your knees slightly bent.
 Swing your arms back and explode them forward while jumping forward as far as you can off both feet.
 You need to stick the landing and immediately spring into a second and third jump as far as you can.